-According to this study, a vegan, plant-based diet might help the treatment of diabetes.
+According to this study, a vegan, plant-based diet might help in the treatment of diabetes.

-In this study, the scientists placed 17 adults who have diabetic neuropathy and are overweight on a low-fat diet which emphasized fresh vegetables and complex, high-fiber carbs like whole grains and beans.
+In this study, the scientists placed 17 adults who have diabetic neuropathy and are overweight on a low-fat diet that emphasized fresh vegetables and complex, high-fiber carbs like whole grains and beans.

 Also, the participants took a vitamin B12 supplement and attended nutrition classes on a weekly basis.
 When it comes to vitamin B12, we should know that this is a nutrient that is vital for the suitable function of the nerves but it is only found naturally in animal products.

 In this diet, we need to eliminate all animal products such as fish, dairy, and meat while substituting foods high in GI, i.e. glycemic index.
 Such foods are sugar, cold cereals, and white potatoes.

 Low GI are sweet potatoes, oats, and lentils.
 The participants were also asked to limit their intake of high-fat foods and to eat 40 g of fiber on a daily basis, through the consumption of legumes, fruits, vegetables, and grains.

 There was also a control group of approximately 17 adults who got the B12 supplement, but they maintained their non-vegan, current diet.

 In comparison to the control group, the group who followed a vegan diet had notable improvements when it comes to pain relief.
 Also, the tests revealed improved nerve function and circulation, and the participants lost around 14 pounds.

 Furthermore, many participants in the intervention group saw improvements when it comes to their ability to control sugar levels which allowed them to lower the dose of the diabetes drug.